 [This page is under development – the information in the images is currently being transcribed and will be made available on completion.]

-Accessions are items (typically documents) gifted or loaned to the BAHS.
-If you think you might like to gift or loan an item (photo, postcard, deeds, …) or allow the BAHS to make a copy then please click here for further information.
+Accessions are items (typically documents) gifted to the BAHS.
+If you think you might like to gift an item (photo, postcard, deeds, …) or allow the BAHS to make a copy then please click here for further information.

 The following information is based on the BAHS files for these accessions and reflect what was being described at the time so must be read with this in mind.